 Outside Nexsen Pruet

 You can find Jim on the tennis courts on weekends and weekday nights, singles or doubles.
 His USTA 50-and-over seniors team, 4.5 division, won the 2012 state championship.
-Jim can no longer keep up with his 23-year-old son who was on UNC-G's Men's Division 1 team, but that is as it should be.
+Jim cannot keep up with his son who was on UNC-G's Men's Division 1 team (2015-2017), but that is as it should be.
 Jim and his son won a father-son national-level tournament in Charlotte, open division, in May 2016.
 Sports has always been a big part of Jim’s life.
 High-level volleyball used to be his thing.
 He played in the USVBA national championships in 1983, 1985 and 1990.
 He retired in 1994 after his Greensboro team won the state championship and he was named MVP.
 He even played Junior Varsity soccer at UNC-Chapel Hill his freshman year.

 The most unusual thing you may not know about Jim is that his great great great great great grandfather signed the U.S. Constitution for North Carolina in 1788 – Richard Dobbs Spaight.
 Jim did not know this until he came to UNC and saw a plaque about Spaight on the wall of Memorial Auditorium his freshman year.